DavidAwad/hi.rd_web/README.md

 Web app for Hi.rd - Hack @ Hophacks

 <h5>Inspiration</h5>
-What it does
+What it does<br>
-streamlines the process for recruiters and applicants at hackathons and job fairs to give you one tool to keep open with a quick way to share your email and a small template message too with the resume attached!
+It streamlines the process for recruiters and applicants at hackathons and job fairs to give you one tool to keep open with a quick way to share your email and a small template message too with the resume attached!

 <h5>For students</h5>